martinMr79/martinMr79/README.md

 - Linkedin: https://no.linkedin.com/in/martin-mroz-28008121a
 - Email: mamr@hotmail.no

+Currently a full time student at Noroff school of technology, studying Front end design.

 <!---
 martinMr79/martinMr79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.